The Pyrrhic Victory: Won at Trial, Lost Money

 Three different law firms.
 UKnight went through multiple counsel changes — the original firm, Condit Csajaghy (who later asserted a fee lien), and finally G. Stephen Long who took it to trial.
 Turnover like this often signals problems.

 The fee lien fight.
 After the verdict, Condit Csajaghy claimed a portion of the judgment.
-With $754,359 in the court registry and multiple claimants, Judge Jackson ordered mediation.
-This delayed distribution by months.
+LexShares ultimately reached a settlement with that firm in April 2020 and proceeded to collect the remaining proceeds from the court for distribution to investors.
+This delayed the distribution by months.

 The “accidental overcommitment” hurt.
 Due to a DocuSign glitch, I accidentally invested $170,000 — making this my largest single-case exposure.
 When the case underperformed, it cost me more than it should have.